urdadx/libre-gradients/README.md

 # LibreGradients

-LibreGradient is an open-source collections of beautiful gradients colors.
+LibreGradient is an open-source collections of beautiful gradient colors.

 The goal of LibreGradients is to provide everyone with free access to a collection of beautiful and modern gradients for their next project.